antononcube/RakuForPrediction-book/Articles/Streamlining-AI-vision-workflows.md

 });
 ```

 -----

 ## Chess position descriptions

 ### Generation of chess position images

 In this section we generate chess board position images.
-We generate the image using [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation) via [Wolfram Engine (WE)](https://www.wolfram.com/engine/), [AAp8, AAv2].
+We generate the images using [Forsyth–Edwards Notation (FEN)](https://en.wikipedia.org/wiki/Forsyth–Edwards_Notation) via [Wolfram Engine (WE)](https://www.wolfram.com/engine/), [AAp8, AAv2].

 **Remark:** Wolfram Research Inc. (WRI) are the makers of Mathematica.
-Mathematica uses Wolfram Language (WL).
+WRI's *product* Mathematica is based on Wolfram Language (WL).
 WRI also provides [WE](https://www.wolfram.com/engine/) -- which is free for developers.
-In this document we going to Mathematica, WL, and WE as synonyms.
+In this document we are going to use Mathematica, WL, and WE as synonyms.

 Here we create a connection to WE: